 As much as your wedding day was filled with memories for you, all of your family, friends, and other precious guests made memories that day, too.
 Share the gift of printed photos with the people who championed you on your wedding day.
 Portraits or candids, the thoughtful touch of seeing a photo and sharing it with them will remind them of the love and joy they felt that day.

 I clung to the very few photos I have of my great grandparents who passed when I was a teen.
-I was desperate to remember the way they laughed when they teased us, the way her hair was always put together in the same style she’d had for ages, the way the rocking chair sagged from years of use.
+Desperate to remember everything I loved about them.
+The way they laughed when they teased us, the way her hair was always put together in the same style she’d had for ages, the way the rocking chair sagged from years of use.
 I wish I had more photos of them.

-When I photograph your wedding, I’m surveying the room constantly for moments that tell us who matters and why.
+When I photograph your wedding, I survey the room constantly for moments that tell us who matters and why.
 Your legacy began long before you and your partner met.
 And, your legacy will continue long after you join the dust of the earth.
 The moments I capture on your wedding day will help preserve the legacy of the parents, grandparents, and great grands who came before you, so that the legacy you leave in children, grandchildren, and great grands will always be memorable.
 Your wedding photos are gift for future generations.

-Your life is extraordinary.
-Your love is magical.
-Your story is worthy of being remembered.
+This life is extraordinary, and your love is magical.
+Your story is worthy of remembrance.
 A wedding day is just a chapter in the book you’re writing together, but it’s an important one.

-Print your dang photos.
+Print your dang wedding photos.
 Slowly or all at once.
 Just print them.